OneMoreJson/LearningJava/README.md

 This is a subject that the college doesn’t talk about.
 I thought I would take an hour course in the LinkedIn Learning courses.
 Its divergent to what we are learning, but I would like to use best secure practices when building application.

+#### 1300 || US08

+Back to Udemy Section 08.
+Learning about Auto boxing.
+There is a challenge that focuses on auto boxing as a banking application application.
+I will give it a go…

 -----------------------------------------------------------------------------

 ## LI Advanced Java Programming : LI ADV JP1